 For consultation from the CCS, call 317-940-9777.
 Email is not a confidential mode of communication.
 Please do not send any information that has sensitive information, names, dates or scenarios if you would not want this known publicly.
 If you would like to consult regarding a sensitive issue, please call CCS.

 Remember, that except in dangerous emergencies, the decision whether to accept or reject the referral is ultimately the student’s.
 If you want to know whether a student has accepted your referral, please ask them.
 It is unlawful for the CCS to provide any information about counseling to anyone without the student’s written consent.

 Some students may accept a referral for professional help better than others.
-It is usually best to be frank with students about the limits of your ability to assist them-limits of time, energy, training, objectivity.
-Most students find it reassuring that you respect their willingness to talk, and that you want to support them in getting the assistance they need.
-Confused students may be comforted to know that they don't necessarily have to know what's wrong before they can ask for help.
-Assure them that seeking help doesn't necessarily mean that they have serious problems.
-Feeling down or low on energy and motivation; experiencing difficulties in relationships with friends, parents, boy/girlfriends; feeling anxious or depressed; and having concerns about future goals or plans are all very good reasons for seeking professional assistance.
+It is usually best to be frank with students about the limits of your time, energy, training, or objectivity as you attempt to assist them.
+Most students find it reassuring that you respect their willingness to talk and that you want to support them in getting the assistance they need.
+Confused students might be comforted to know that they don’t necessarily have to know what is wrong before they can ask for help.
+Assure them that seeking help doesn’t necessarily mean that they have serious problems.
+Feeling down or low on energy and motivation, experiencing difficulties in relationships with friends, parents, and partners, feeling anxious or depressed, and having concerns about future plans are all very good reasons for seeking professional assistance.